Tamara Manina: Biography

-Although in the event finals of the 1958 Worlds Manina, apart from the gold in the team competition, won a silver medal, on vault, she placed 3rd in the all-around to Latynina and Eva Bosáková.
+Although in the event finals of the 1958 Worlds Manina, apart from the gold in the team competition, won a gold on the balance beam, and won a silver medal on vault, she placed 3rd in the all-around to Latynina and Eva Bosáková.
 She missed the 1960 Summer Olympics due to an injury, but competed in the 1962 World Artistic Gymnastics Championships, contributing to the team's gold and winning the bronze on vault.
 At age 30 she went to the 1964 Summer Olympics and won the team's gold and silver on the balance beam.
 Finishing her competitive career, Manina seriously injured her ankle during the display competition in Vienna and was not able to continue training afterward.
 She coached the French national team in 1975 and has been an international judge since 1971.

 Manina is also known for her scientific activities.
 Starting in 1958, she studied at the Leningrad State Institute of Fine Mechanics and Optics, and graduated in 1965.
 She defended a dissertation for the Candidate of Science degree at the Lesgaft State Institute of Physical Culture in 1969 and taught at the gymnastics department of the institute until 1973.
 Since 1975 she has been a professor at the Saint Petersburg State Art-Industrial Academy.
 She has published more than 40 scientific, methodical and popular science books.

 Tamara Manina lives and works in Saint Petersburg.
-She is married to Valery Lutkov, a sports medicine doctor, and has a son.
+She is married to Valery Lutkov, a sports medicine doctor, and has a son, also named Valery Lutkov, an international tennis official.